TechnionTDK/wikipedia-places/README.md

 Every entry consists of the following data:
 "label" - headline of the Wikipedia page.
 "url" - url of the Wikipedia page.
 "abstract" - this name is taken from Wikipedia dump files and contain the same data.
 This data is based on the information in the Wikipedia page.Some labels have no abstract.
+"imageUrl" - image url of the Wikipedia page.
 "pin" - describing the coordinates by {"location" "distance[km]"} where:
   * "location" - location that appears on this Wikipedia page (latitude & longitude).
   * "distance[km]" - precise distance from the input's location.